drivet/website-11ty/src/posts/feed/2022/basic-eleventy-setup.md

 ## Post Organization - Recap and Implementation

 I implied above that my post feed consists of several different kinds of posts.
-I've written about the different post types recognized by the IndieWeb community, so I won't rehash that here.
+I've [written about][15] the different post types recognized by the IndieWeb community, so I won't rehash that here.
 I *will*, however, rehash the post organization scheme that I eventually settled on for my personal
 site: